FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.2-1 Gun Configuration

-**Step3**：Select the "spray" command on the program teaching command interface.
+**Step3**: Select the "spray" command on the program teaching command interface.
 According to the specific program teaching requirements, add and apply four commands "start spraying", "stop spraying", "start cleaning the gun" and "stop cleaning the gun" in the corresponding places.

 .. figure:: robot_peripherals/006.png
    :align: center